gwleuverink/bundle/docs/css-loading.md

 ## CSS Loading

-**Beta**

-Bun doesn't ship with a CSS loader.
-They have it on [the roadmap](https://github.com/oven-sh/bun/issues/159){:target="\_blank"} but no release date is known at this time.

-We provide a custom CSS loader plugin that just works™.
+Bundle provides a custom CSS loader plugin for Bun that just works™.
 Built on top of [Lightning CSS](https://lightningcss.dev/).
 You'll need to install Lightning CSS as a dependency.

 Simply run `php artisan bundle:install` in your terminal.
 You will be prompted to select a CSS loading method.
 Choose `CSS`.

 Afterwards you may use `x-import` to load css files directly.
-Bundle transpiles it and injects it on your page with zero effort.
+Bundle transpiles it and injects it on your page 🚀

 ```html
 <x-import module="tippy.js" as="tippy" />